-Table 8-5 - DEPI PSP Sublayer Header and Payload Format Details
+Table 8-5 - DEPI PSP Sublayer Header and Payload Format Details 15

 Field Description V 1 bit.
 VCCV bit.
 Set to 0.
 Reserved for compatibility with [RFC 5085].
 S 1 bit.
 Sequence bit.
 Set to 1 to indicate that the sequence number field is valid.
 Set to 0 to indicate that the sequence field is not valid. Н 2 bits.
 Extended Header bits.
 Set to '00' to indicate a DEPI sublayer header that matches the current active pseudowire type.
-Flow ID bits.
+Flow ID 3 bits.
 Flow ID.
-Allows for multiple flows per session. Х 1 bit.
+Allows for multiple flows per session.
+X 1 bit.
 Reserved bit.
 Set to all zeroes at the transmitter, ignored at the receiver.
 Segment Count 7 bits.
 This is the number of segments in the DEPI PSP payload, and this is also the number of 4 byte entries in the PSP segment table.
 Seq Num 2 bytes.
 Sequence Number.
 The sequence number increments by one for each data packet sent, and MAY be used by the receiver to detect packet loss.
 The initial value of the sequence number SHOULD be random (unpredictable). В Begin bit.
 1 bit.
 The interpretation of the "B" bit depends on the type of the segment.
 For DOCSIS PDU Segments, the "B" bit is set to 1 to indicate that the PSP segment contains the beginning of a DOCSIS frame.
 Otherwise, set to 0.
 For PLC Message Block Segments, the value of the "B" bit indicates the presence of the prepended 32-bit timestamp to the message block located within the segment payload.
 In such case (if the "B" bit is set to 1), then the PLC Message Block in the segment is prepended with a 32-bit timestamp.
 If the "B" bit is set to 0, the segment contains a PLC Message Block and no timestamp.
-E End bit.
-1 bit.
-For DOCSIS PDU Segments the "E" bit is set to 1 to indicate that the PSP frame contains the end of a DOCSIS frame.
-Otherwise, set to 0.
-For PLC Message Block Segments the usage of the "E" is undefined.
-The sender transmits the "E" bit as 0, and the receiver ignores it.
-Segment Length 14 bits.
-Length of DEPI segment in bytes.